Women’s History Month: 6 Pioneers in Software Security and Protection

 History Month: 6 Pioneers in Software Security and Protection blog image

 Women have played a critical role in shaping computer science and application security, yet their contributions have often been overlooked in this male-dominated industry.
-As we celebrate Women’s History Month, it’s the perfect time to recognize the pioneers who have advanced software security through methodologies like obfuscation, encryption, and runtime protection.
+Celebrating Women’s History Month is the perfect time to recognize the pioneers who have advanced software security through methodologies like obfuscation, encryption, and runtime protection.

-While this list is in no way exhaustive of every woman who has contributed to our industry, we wanted to take the time to highlight a few women who have made significant contributions to application security—paving the way for companies like PreEmptive to create tools that empower developers to build more resilient applications.
+While this list is in no way exhaustive of every woman who has contributed to our industry, we wanted to take the time to highlight a few women who have made significant contributions to application security.
+These women have paved the way for companies like PreEmptive to create tools that empower developers to build more resilient applications.

 Joan Feigenbaum – Innovator in Cryptographic Access Control